This set of Genetic Engineering Quiz focuses on “Bacteriophage Lambda – 2”.

 c) The cleavage generates 10 nucleotide long overhangs

-d) Without the cos sites, packaging won’t be possible
+d) Without the cos sites, the packaging won’t be possible

 Sanfoundry Global Education & Learning Series – Genetic Engineering.